Information On Heroin Detox In Canada

 - Involuntary muscle spasms

 The majority of these detox symptoms will peak at about 48 to 72 hours after the last dose.
-A heroin detox can typically last about one week, depending on the individual’s tolerance and amount being used.
-Heroin detox is not as life threatening as alcohol or barbiturate detoxification, but a person in poor health who drastically stops using heroin can be at risk of death.
+Heroin detox can typically last about one week, depending on the individual’s tolerance and amount being used.
+Heroin detox is not as life-threatening as alcohol or barbiturate detoxification, but a person in poor health who drastically stops using heroin can be at risk of death.

 Heroin detox is typically medically supervised and assisted, depending on the severity of the individual's heroin addiction.
 This is normally the first step to get a person detoxed off of heroin.
 The next step is going to a heroin rehab center.